Families of Berkovich spaces: Analytic flatness has the expected properties

-{\em Proof.} One immediatly reduces to the case where all spaces are affinoid.
+\begin{proof} One immediately reduces to the case where all spaces are affinoid.
 Let~$X'$ be a good analytic space and let~$X'\to X$ be a morphism.
 We set~$Y'=Y\times_X X'$ and so on.
-Let~$y'$ be a point on~$Y'$ lying above~$y$, and let~$z'$ be a point on~$Z'$ lying above both~$z$ and~$y'$; denote by~$t'$ the image of~$z'$ on~$T'$.
-Since~$\sch G$ is~$T$-flat at~$z$, the sheaf~$\sch G'$ is naively~$T'$-flat at~$z'$.
-Since~$T$ (resp.~$Z$) is~$X$-flat at~$t$ (resp.~$Y$-flat at~$z$),~$T'$ (resp.~$Z'$) is naively~$X'$-flat at~$t'$ (resp. naively~$Y'$-flat at~$z'$).
-Lemma \ref{cortrivlemma} above now implies that~$\sch F'$ is naively~$X'$-flat at~$y'$.~$\Box$
+Let~$y'$ be a point on~$Y'$ lying above~$y$, and let~$z'$ be a point on~$Z'$ lying above both~$z$ and~$y'$ (such a point always exists by Lemma \ref{lem-pointlying}); denote by~$t'$ the image of~$z'$ on~$T'$.
+Since~$\mathscr F_Z$ is~$T$-flat at~$z$, the sheaf~$\mathscr F_{Z'}$ is naively~$T'$-flat at~$z'$.
+Since~$T$, \resp $Z$, is~$X$-flat at~$t$, \resp $Y$-flat at~$z$, the space $T'$, \resp $Z'$, is naively~$X'$-flat at~$t'$, \resp naively~$Y'$-flat at~$z'$.
+Lemma \ref{lem-flatbc} above now implies that~$\mathscr F_{Y'}$ is naively~$X'$-flat at~$y'$. \end{proof}